 Before we became a provider of an adult transition program, we were a consumer.
 We visited, conferred with, and referred to many different programs across the United States.
 This experience gave us the unique opportunity to understand the strengths and unique qualities of each of these programs.
 It gave us a perspective of how important the right “fit” was for the student achievement.

-The programs we used, and other that have emerged since then, provide great services for very specific populations and subsets of individuals with differences.
+The programs we used, and others that have emerged since then, provide great services for very specific populations and subsets of individuals with differences.
 Many do not focus on defined outcomes (transferable skills, self-advocacy, independent living) after two years.
 Rather, these programs provide a safe, supportive community for an individual to live in for longer periods, and at times indefinitely.
 Other programs focus on entry level employment or unskilled labor.
 While some of our students enjoy this type of work, we target jobs that engage the students’ talents and provide opportunities for advancement and socialization.
 Others still, are focused on success in college or work.
 We are not a college program or a vocational program: We are an independence program that focuses on the skills that, when mastered, build success in any path that a person might choose.

 Specifically, our program is different because the focus is strategy-based versus curriculum or task-based.
 We focus on the natural progression of skills, supporting our students as they adapt to independence through organic accountability.
 We work with young adults to build new structures in their lives to manage the competing responsibilities of health, relationships, and work or education.
 All of our students begin the program in the same place, but as they develop and display competency, they move at their own speed, unrestricted by modules or classes.